-Middle Eastern Hair Removal
+Middle Eastern Hair Removal in Chicago, IL

 Middle eastern women typically like hair free bodies, hair free faces.
 First of all, arab men prefer hair free women.
 In previous years, showers, soaps and deodorants were not readily available.
 Hair will trap bacteria and the resultant odor leading to potential unpleasantness.
 In addition, according to some Islamic scholars, it is better to remove unwanted body hair.
 In the past techniques would include female beauticians visiting the home which would provide the women with hair free bodies as well as much needed privacy.
 The traditional hair removal process was called Halawa which is a type of home-made wax which helps remove hair.
 The problem with this technique is that stubble can persist and pigmentation changes can still be seen afterwards.
 Another issue with Halawa is that ingrown hairs and folliculitis can persist.